Evaluation of Retrieval-Augmented Generation: A Survey: ( )

 \begin{itemize} \item[-] \textbf{Relevance} (\textit{Response $\leftrightarrow$ Query}) measures how well the generated response aligns with the intent and content of the initial query.
 It ensures that the response is related to the query topic and meets the query's specific requirements. \item[-] \textbf{Faithfulness} (\textit{Response $\leftrightarrow$ Relevant Documents}) evaluates if the generated response accurately reflects the information contained within the relevant documents and measures the consistency between generated content and the source documents. \item[-] \textbf{Correctness} (\textit{Response $\leftrightarrow$ Sample Response}) Similar to the accuracy in the retrieval component, this measures the accuracy of the generated response against a sample response, which serves as a ground truth.
 It checks if the response is correct in terms of factual information and appropriate in the context of the query.

 \end{itemize}

 The targets of Retrieval and Generation components are introduced.
-Table \ref{table:aspect-metrics} lists the relative work about improving and evaluating RAG and RAG benchmarks cut off in March 2024.
+Table \ref{table:aspect-metrics} lists the relative work on improving and evaluating RAG and its benchmarks cut off in June 2024.
 Table \ref{table:aspect-metrics} portrays this information, where each evaluation criterion is represented by a different colour.
 For example, FeB4RAG \cite{FeB4RAG}, the fourth from the last, has posited four standards based on \cite{EvalGenAdHocIR} that comprise Consistency, Correctness, Clarity, and Coverage.
 Correctness is equivalent to accuracy in retrieval, and Consistency is tantamount to faithfulness in the generation component.
 While accuracy in retrieval gauges the correctness of the retrieved information, we posit that Coverage pertains to the coverage rate and is more associated with diversity.
 Therefore, we consider \textit{Coverage} to be linked with diversity and an additional requirement in our proposed evaluation framework, which will be introduced subsequently.
 The remaining standard, \textit{Clarity}, is also classified as an additional requirement in our proposed framework.
 The other tools and benchmarks are processed similarly.

 Tools and benchmarks offer varying degrees of flexibility in evaluating datasets for RAG systems.
 Tools, which specify only evaluation targets, provide a versatile framework capable of constructing complete RAG applications and evaluation pipelines, as seen in works like \cite{TruEra,LangChain2023,DatabricksRAGEval}.
 Benchmarks, on the other hand, focus on different aspects of RAG evaluation with specific emphasis on either retrieval outputs or generation targets.
-For instance, RAGAs and ARES assess the relevance of retrieval documents, while RGB and MultiHop-RAG \cite{RGB,MultiHop-RAG} prioritize accuracy, necessitating comparison with GTs.
+For instance, RAGAs \cite{RAGAS} and ARES \cite{ARES} assess the relevance of retrieval documents, while RGB and MultiHop-RAG \cite{RGB,MultiHop-RAG} prioritize accuracy, necessitating comparison with GTs.
+The \cite{ReEval} focuses on the Hallucination, which is a combination of faithfulness and correctness.
 All benchmarks consider generation targets due to their critical role in RAG systems, though their focus areas vary.

-\paragraph{\textbf{Additional Requirement}}
+\subsubsection{Additional Requirement}

-In addition to evaluating the two primary components outlined, a portion of the works also addressed some additional requirements of RAG (Black and \textit{Ltatic} targets in the Table \ref{fig:aspect-display}).
+In addition to evaluating the two primary components outlined, a portion of the works also addressed some additional requirements of RAG (Black and \textit{Italics} targets in Table \ref{fig:aspect-display}).
 The requirements are as follows: